voltvirtuoso/voltvirtuoso/README.md

 </p>

 <p align="center">
   👋 Hi there!
-I'm Haroon Raza, an Electrical Engineer (Computer) passionate about creating intelligent systems that bridge innovation and sustainability.
+I'm **Haroon Raza**, an Electrical Engineer (Computer) passionate about creating intelligent systems that bridge innovation and sustainability.
 With experience in reverse engineering, real-time object detection, and AI-driven solutions, I aim to push the boundaries of technology by designing impactful and scalable systems.
 </p>

 ---